DanielleInkster/web_crawler/README.md

       - Queue is a linkedHashSet for urls to be crawled with a secondary hashSet for urls that have been crawled.

-4. Crawler begins crawling site; current thread pool is limited to 30 or the concurrency value, whichever is less.
+4. Crawler begins crawling site.
 The url is removed from the queue and passed to the HtmlHandler.
 This queries urls and returns links - link fragments and queries are removed.
    - Crawler uses an asynchronous coroutine to query.
    - For timeouts, HtmlHandler uses exponential backoff for retries; program will terminate after 3 failed tries and error will be logged.
    - If the url returns an HttpStatus exception, program will terminate and error will be logged.